U.S. Route 52 in North Carolina: History

 US 52 was established in 1934 as a replacement of US 121/NC 66 from the Virginia state line, near Mount Airy, to Lexington and replacement of US 601/NC 80 from Lexington to the South Carolina state line, near McFarlan.

 In the mid-1930s, US 52 was placed on current routing between Rocky River-Norwood and Misenheimer-Gold Hill.
 In Wadesboro, US 52 was routed along Morgan-Washington-Martin Streets; while in Stokes County, US 52 was placed on new road between Pilot Mountain and King.

 In 1941, US 52 was removed from Salisbury Road and placed on its current routing, with US 29/70, south of Lexington.
 Between 1945 and 1949, US 52 was split in downtown Winston-Salem: northbound using the original Main Street route, southbound using Liberty Street and First Street.
 In 1949, US 52 was placed on a new bypass east of Pilot Mountain, leaving US 52A along the main street route.

 In 1952, US 52 was placed onto new northern bypass of Lexington, its old route through became part of US 29A/70A and NC 8.
 In 1953, US 52 was placed onto new western bypass of Mount Airy, its old route through became US 52A (today US 52 Business).
 In either 1956 or 1957, US 52 was placed on its current route through Wadesboro, via US 74; also around same time period, US 52 was removed from Old Fancy Gap Road near the Virginia state line.

-From 1960 to 1972, the next series of changes were in the Winston-Salem area; starting in 1960 with US 52 was removed from Main Street and onto Old Salem Road.
+From 1960 to 1972, the next series of changes were in the Winston-Salem area; starting in 1960 with US 52 moving from Main Street onto Old Salem Road.
 In 1962, US 52 northbound was changed to Main Street, Fifth Street, and Liberty Street.
 By 1964, US 52 was placed onto new freeway from Winston-Salem, just south of East-West Expressway, to Pilot Mountain; this replaced the old route from Stanleyville to Pilot Mountain, becoming simply Old US 52.
-By 1973, US 52 was completed moved onto the completed North-South Expressway in Forsyth County, completely removing US 52 from all regular roads through the county.
+By 1973, US 52 was completely moved onto the completed North-South Expressway in Forsyth County, fully removing US 52 from all regular roads through the county.

 In 1971, US 52 was joined with I-85, from the Yadkin River to Salisbury, leaving the downtown area.
 In 1980, the freeway from Forsyth County extended into Davidson County at Midway.
-By 1982, New London was placed on a short bypass west of town.
+By 1982, US 52 in New London was placed on a short bypass west of town.
 Between 1985 and 1987, US 52 was given its current Albemarle bypass routing; in October 2010, the routing was rebuilt along its southern portion.
 Between 1991 and 1993, US 52 was extended further south onto new freeway from Midway to Welcome in north Davidson County; by 1995, the freeway connected with the Lexington bypass, completing US 52's move from rural road to freeway from Lexington to Mount Airy.